-The Bell collection now found at World Museum is a record of Bell's time in the Himalayas.
+The collection of Charles Bell is a record of his time in the Himalayas.
 It provides us with an insight both into Bell's work for the British India government and his personal and professional friendships with many Sikkimese, Bhutanese and Tibetan men, including Palhese, Barmiok Lama and the thirteenth Dalai Lama himself.

 The collection came to World Museum after a letter arrived at Liverpool Museum (now World Museum) from the Director of Newbury Museum, in September 1949, asking if we would like to take in a, 'large collection of very fine Tibetan curios once belonging to the late Sir Charles Bell'.

 The arrival of the Charles Bell collection at Liverpool Museum was to spark a major interest in collecting Tibet, which still continues today.

 Explore a wide range of objects including those used in religion, writing and the home, from Buddhist statues to photo albums and from swords to beer jugs.